Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

 \subsubsection{Clean Snowpack}

-For a snowpack that contains optically insignificant concentrations of light absorbing particles, the scattering and absorption coefficients can be written entirely as functions of $v_*$ and $r_*$.
-We use Mie codes \citep{PyMieScatt} to compute the scattering efficiency $Q_s$, the absorption efficiency $Q_a$, and the scattering asymmetry factor $g$ as a function of grain radius, wavelength, and the complex refractive index at the chosen wavelength \citep{warren2008}.
-The absorption and effective scattering coefficients of the snowpack are then computed as follows:
+For a dry snowpack that contains optically insignificant concentrations of light absorbing particles, the scattering and absorption coefficients can be written entirely as functions of $v_*$ and $r_*$.
+The absorption and effective scattering coefficients are computed as follows:

-where $N_*$ is the number density of ice grains in the snowpack.
-In theory, the values of $Q_a$, $Q_s$, and $g$ display a highly non-linear and oscillatory dependence on the grain size $r_*$.
-This oscillatory ``ringing'' is an artifact of the assumption that all grains have precisely the same radius---a condition that is never satisfied by real snow.
-When the oscillations are smoothed out, $Q_s$, $g$, and the \emph{ratio} $Q_a/r_*$ become nearly independent of grain size at visible and near-infrared wavelengths, so long as the grains are not unreasonably large.
-We thus treat these values as wavelength-dependent constants, computed by taking their average value across a range of feasible grain sizes at the wavelength of interest.
-Doing so dramatically simplifies our model---$\mu_a$ becomes independent of grain size and depends linearly on $v_*$, and $\mu_s'$ depends only on the ratio $v_*/r_*$.
+Here, as in \cite{kokh2004}, the grain radius $r_*$ can be interpreted as the radius of the spherical ice grain that would have the same surface-area-to-volume ratio as the ice-air matrix that comprises the true snowpack.
+Explicitly $r_*=3\frac{\langle V\rangle}{\langle \Sigma\rangle}$, where $\langle V\rangle$ is the mean ice grain volume and $\langle \Sigma\rangle$ is the mean ice grain surface area.
+The absorption coefficient of pure ice $\Gamma = \frac{4\pi\kappa_{ice}}{\lambda}$, where $\lambda$ corresponds to the light's wavelength, and $\kappa_{ice}$ is the imaginary component of ice's refractive index at that wavelength \citep{warren2008}.
+The absorption enhancement factor $B$ accounts for the lengthening of photon path length within the ice phase due to internal reflections.

+Although the absorption enhancement parameter $B$ and scattering asymmetry $g$ theoretically depend on grain shape \citep{libois2013}, a recent study by \cite{robledano2023} suggests that these parameters cluster around $B=1.7$ and $g=0.825$ for most real snow samples, so we use those values here.
+These values are approximately valid for visible and near-infrared wavelengths (400nm to 14000nm) \citep{robledano2023}.

 In Fig.~\ref{fig:muSmuA}(a) we visualize the range of values for $\mu_s'$ obtained across a domain of feasible grain sizes and ice volume fractions.
-The values shown here were computed for a wavelength of 640 nm---however, because $Q_s$ and $g$ are only weakly dependent on wavelength, the $\mu_s'$ values shown in Fig.~\ref{fig:muSmuA}(a) are comparable to those that would be obtained across a large fraction of the visible and near-infrared spectrum.
-Figure \ref{fig:muSmuA}(b) shows the dependence of $\mu_a$, obtained using Eq.~\ref{eqn:mua}, on ice volume fraction and wavelength.
+Figure \ref{fig:muSmuA}(b) shows the dependence of $\mu_a$ on ice volume fraction and wavelength.
 Unlike $\mu_s'$, the absorption coefficient depends strongly on wavelength, and varies by more than an order of magnitude between the red ($\lambda = $ 640 nm) and near infrared ($\lambda = $ 905 nm) wavelengths used in this study.